msavarian/DNTBreadCrumb.Core/README.md

   </a>
 </p>

+## This is a fork from DNTBreadCrumb.Core with a new property for adding css class to the bredcrump.

 `DNTBreadCrumb.Core` Creates custom bread crumb definitions, based on Twitter Bootstrap 3.x and 4.x features for ASP.NET Core applications.